The “whoami” Command in Linux [5 Practical Examples]

 Example 4: Checking “whoami” version Using the “whoami” Command in Linux

-To check whoami version, I will use the option “–help”.
-Now I will show you how you can check your whoami by yourself.
-Follow the steps below:
+To check “whoami version”, I will use the option --help with the whoami command.
+Now I will show you how you can check your whoami version by yourself.
+Run the following command in the prompt:

 whoami --help

-I can see my whoami version on the display.Printing the version of whoami command in linux
+I can see my whoami version on the display:Printing the version of whoami command in linux

 Example 5: Using “id” Command Instead of “whoami” Command in Linux